 The Nuremberg Moot Court is one of the leading moot court in international criminal justice.
 Teams from around the world present their legal briefs before a panel of judges, comprised of world-renowned experts.
 Each team presents either as the prosecution or the defence and is evaluated for the content of its briefs as well as its presentation skills, teamwork and team spirit.
 For its first participation in 2017, the Geneva Academy team won the Prize for the Best Defence Memorandum.

 The academic track is designed to provide students with an interactive platform for academic research and critical debate.
-This track is addressed to students having an interest in pursuing academic research, and particularly a PhD project.
+This track is addressed to students having an interest in pursuing academic research.
 The aim is to introduce students to the tools of academic research and to stimulate peer-discussions about complex theoretical issues within the field of transitional justice.

 The track combines introductory sessions on the aims and methodology of academic research with seminars where students present and discuss their master’s paper project.
 Moreover, the track includes an academic debate session allowing students to critically engage with controversial issues and questions and to take on the role of advocates or critics of particular strands of argument or positions.